francoameri/tools/software-tools/easy2boot/readme.md

 ### Hardware
 - 💾 USB stick (minimum 8GB - 64GB at least recommended to put several ISOs, up to 2TB).

-> Developer recommends Sandisk Extreme Pro USB 3 range of drives
+**OR**
 - 💽 Portable USB SSD/HDD for larger ISO collections.
 - 🖥️ PC or server with BIOS or UEFI firmware (**Secure Boot disabled**).

+> Developer recommends Sandisk Extreme Pro USB 3 range of drives.
+I just use a 120GB USB 3.0 SSD.

 ---